blbadger/blbadger.github.io/tesla-coils.md

 The topload is two aluminum dryer ducts forming a double stacked toroid, each stack 8" by 2.5'.
 Primary coil is ~8 turns of 0.25" refrigerator tubing, secondary coil is 1100 turns of AWG 22 magnet wire on an 8" inner diameter concrete forming tube coated in polyurethane.
-Inner turns of the primary get warm during operation, not suprising with an estimated 18.9 kA instantaneous current during capacitor discharge.
+The inner turns of the primary get warm during operation, not suprising with an estimated 18.9 kA instantaneous current during capacitor discharge.